Telephone Management Policy

 The Postal Service will investigate and repair reported telephone problems as soon as reasonably possible unless the fault was caused by negligence.

 It is unlawful to obtain or attempt to obtain telecommunication services by use of a false, fictitious, or counterfeit number.
-It is also unlawful to charge telephone calls to the telephone number or credit number of another person without valid authority.
+It is also unlawful to charge telephone calls to the telephone number or payment card number of another person without valid authority.
 Avoiding or attempting to avoid payment for telecommunication services by use of any fraudulent scheme, means, or method is prohibited by law and by Postal Service regulations.

 Postal Service departments are responsible for reviewing their monthly telephone charge statements to verify that charges are accurate.